Southeast Region Exempted Fishing Permits and Letters of Acknowledgement

 - Flower Garden Banks National Marine Sanctuary

 Issued to individuals conducting scientific research activities from scientific research vessels.
-Persons planning to conduct scientific research activities on board a scientific research vessel in the exclusive economic zone (EEZ) or on the high seas are encouraged to submit a scientific research plan to the National Marine Fisheries Service (NMFS).
-The NMFS acknowledges the activities qualify as scientific research by issuing an LOA.
+Persons planning to conduct scientific research activities on board a scientific research vessel in the exclusive economic zone (EEZ) or on the high seas are encouraged to submit a scientific research plan to NOAA Fisheries.
+NOAA Fisheries acknowledges the activities qualify as scientific research by issuing a letter of acknowledgment (LOA).
 Scientific research activity includes, but is not limited to: sampling, collecting, observing, or surveying the fish or fishery resources within the EEZ.
 Activities considered scientific research will be specified in the LOA, are exempt from the definition of fishing under the MSA and, therefore, are not subject to the fishing regulations developed under the MSA.

 Applicable Federal Regulations and Definitions